-Any items confiscated from students at school, such as clothing, jewellery or digital devices can be collected on Fridays from the Student Centre.
-Alternatively, a parent/caregiver may visit the school via the Reception at any time to collect the items.
+Any items confiscated from students at school, such as non-uniform clothing, jewellery or can be collected on Fridays from the Student Centre, 3:15pm.
+Phones, if confiscated, can be collected at the end of the school day, 3:15pm from the Student Centre.
+Alternatively, a parent/caregiver may visit the school via the reception to collect the items.